Aliases for APEH Gene

 GeneCards Summary for APEH Gene

 APEH (Acylaminoacyl-Peptide Hydrolase) is a Protein Coding gene.
-Diseases associated with APEH include barbiturate dependence and high pressure neurological syndrome.
-GO annotations related to this gene include serine-type endopeptidase activity.
+Diseases associated with APEH include Placenta Praevia and Kidney Cortex Necrosis.
+Among its related pathways are Viral mRNA Translation and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is DPP6.

 This enzyme catalyzes the hydrolysis of the N-terminal peptide bond of an N-acetylated peptide to generate an N-acetylated amino acid and a peptide with a free N-terminus.
 It preferentially cleaves off Ac-Ala, Ac-Met and Ac-Ser.